 Driving from Lisbon to the Algarve

 The most flexible option, although second most expensive is to take a car.
 Either your own or a rental.
 Obviously, the biggest advantage of taking a car is freedom and the lack of transfers.
 You can drive directly to your destination without needing a separate transfer.
 However, you’ll need to consider fuel costs and tolls if you want to take the quickest route.
 What cannot be understated is the freedom and flexibility that driving a vehicle will give you.
 Some of the towns along the way, like Ourique and Odemira make wonderful stopping points, for lunch or coffee breaks.

 The quickest route is around 280km and should take around two and a half hours.
 However, this route involves toll roads on the A2 and the A22 in the Algarve.
 In real terms it will cost around €25 in tolls for an average car to get from Lisbon to Faro.
 But this cost goes up for 4x4s, vans and commercial vehicles.
 The official toll calculator can be found here, but it’s a rather confusing and elaborate website to use.
 If you use the route that avoids tolls the distance is very similar.
 However, due to the smaller and slower roads it will take around three and half to four hours to drive.
 Fuel costs are hard to work out, and completely dependant on your vehicle.
 The most recent trip we made in an economy rental it cost around €25 in petrol one way.

 If you’re looking at renting a car, read our guide here!
-It covers everything you need to know and how to avoid extra costs.
+It covers everything you need to know and how to avoid the extra costs.